Travel Expenses in Japan

 - Japanese culture is widely regarded as strikingly distinct from that of Western countries.
 Learning about the fascinating traditions of the country in advance will enrich your travel experience.
 Your ability to adapt to new circumstances as they arise will also improve.

-- This is an intricate nation with a long and eventful history.
+- There is a lot to learn about this country due to its complexity and history.
 Reading any book, fiction or nonfiction, set in the country is a great way to get acclimated to the area before you travel there.
 You'll gain a new appreciation for the locals and their traditions, and your trip will have greater depth and resonance as a result.

 - For cyclists, Japan is a paradise.
 Find a good route in the countryside if you know how to ride a bike there.
 You'll see stunning scenery, visit charming towns, and interact with welcoming locals.
 This is a fantastic and unusual way to travel across the country.
 Also, it will help you save money on transportation, which can add up quickly in Japan.

-- Be sure to always have your passport with you.
+- Keep your passport on your person at all times.
 If police stop you and ask for it, they have grounds to question you, and you may incur a fine if you don't have it.
 One warning is sometimes all that is given to first-time offenders.
 If you plan on going out for the night, especially to a club, be sure to bring your passport with you.

 - Japan's public transportation is top notch, but it doesn't come cheap.
 There is a wide variety of transportation passes available, each of which may include any combination of tickets and savings.
 Before buying a ticket, make sure you've done your homework and fully understand your options.
 Prior to making a purchase, it is important to research the pass's restrictions.